esthete88/ml.coursera/README.md

-## Hometask and learning materials on the course "Machine Learning and Data Science"
+# Hometask and learning materials on the course "Machine Learning and Data Science" by MIPT & Yandex